The Best Lighting for Webcams and Videos

 Depending on the time of day or your office space, natural lighting may not be an option for you – or you may find yourself still needing a brighter light.
 If this is the case, you’ll have to rely on artificial lights which are your overhead lights, lamps, or even a ring light.

-For a great image, you’ll want a bright, soft light positioned behind and above your webcam.
+For a great image and the best lighting for webcam videos, you’ll want a bright, soft light positioned behind and above your webcam.
 If you’re using a lamp, keep the shade on as it prevents glare and shadows.
 If you’re still having trouble with lighting, consider purchasing a ring light as an easy and affordable solution.
 Attach your ring light onto your computer and you’ll find the main subject illuminated evenly and effectively.

 3. Recording outdoors